enyosolutions/vue-awesome-components/docs/readme.md

 ---

-## enyo Vue components
+## Vue Awesome Components

-Enyo vue components is a set of useful components  geared torwards the creation of quick back office pages.
+Vue Awesome Components is a set of useful components  geared torwards the creation of quick back office pages.
 It features widgets and components to make your life easier.